 - to abide by reasonable instructions given orally or in writing by any official of the University authorized to secure compliance with regulations, rules, practices and procedures provided that the official is identified and is acting in an official capacity.

-- Minor breaches of the Code will normally be dealt with in the department where it occurs, however, where warranted, the officer where the incident occurs will notify the Director, Student Development and Services if satisfactory resolution cannot be achieved or if the nature of the infraction is such that it is a serious breach of the standards as set out above;
+- Minor breaches of the Code will normally be dealt with in the department where it occurs, however, where warranted, the officer where the incident occurs will notify the Assistant Vice-President, Students if satisfactory resolution cannot be achieved or if the nature of the infraction is such that it is a serious breach of the standards as set out above;

-- Any person may submit a complaint of misconduct to the Director, Student Development and Services;
+- Any person may submit a complaint of misconduct to the Assistant Vice-President, Students;

-- The Director, Student Development and Services shall conduct an investigation to determine if the complaint has merit and/or if it can be disposed of informally by mutual consent of the parties involved on a basis acceptable to the Director, Student Development and Services.
+- The Assistant Vice-President, Students shall conduct an investigation to determine if the complaint has merit and/or if it can be disposed of informally by mutual consent of the parties involved on a basis acceptable to the Assistant Vice-President, Students.

 If an informal disposition of the complaint results, it shall be final with no subsequent proceedings;

-- When an informal resolution fails or is not deemed appropriate by the Director, Student Development and Services, then the Director, Student Development and Services shall inform the student in writing of the nature of the complaint and possible sanctions.
-The student will be given 15 working days to meet with the Director, Student Development and Services, present evidence and discuss the matter.
+- When an informal resolution fails or is not deemed appropriate by the Assistant Vice-President, Students, then the Assistant Vice-President, Students shall inform the student in writing of the nature of the complaint and possible sanctions.
+The student will be given 15 working days to meet with the Assistant Vice-President, Students, present evidence and discuss the matter.

-The Appellant, the Director, Student Development and Services and the Student Discipline Appeal Committee each has the right to invite a person, excluding legal representation, to assist in the process in a supportive, advisory, and/or advocacy capacity.
+The Appellant, the Assistant Vice-President, Students and the Student Discipline Appeal Committee each has the right to invite a person, excluding legal representation, to assist in the process in a supportive, advisory, and/or advocacy capacity.
 Such persons may be present at all meetings of the Committee after the informal stage;

-- If the Director, Student Development and Services finds there has been misconduct he/she may impose an appropriate sanction or sanctions;
+- If the Assistant Vice-President, Students finds there has been misconduct he/she may impose an appropriate sanction or sanctions;

-- If the student does not meet with the Director, Student Development and Services after 15 working days, the Director, Student Development and Services may proceed to dispose of the complaint without such a meeting;
+- If the student does not meet with the Assistant Vice-President, Students after 15 working days, the Assistant Vice-President, Students may proceed to dispose of the complaint without such a meeting;

-- The decision of the Director, Student Development and Services shall be communicated in writing to the student.
-If there is misconduct, a copy of the decision will be retained in the office of the Director, Student Development and Services and a copy of the final report will be forwarded to the appropriate officers on a “need to know basis”;
+- The decision of the Assistant Vice-President, Students shall be communicated in writing to the student.
+If there is misconduct, a copy of the decision will be retained in the office of the Assistant Vice-President, Students and a copy of the final report will be forwarded to the appropriate officers on a “need to know basis”;

 - The University, through its appropriate officers, may discipline students through any one or a combination of the following, which will be applied according to the severity of the offence: (see item i)